daniel-daum/recc_api/README.md

-# malicious_pickle
+# recc_api
-malicious pickle api
+Rest API for the recc app.